crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ## Three French Hens

 When the title of this year's event was [announced on Twitter](https://twitter.com/KringleCon/status/1331629434865131523) a pattern emerged.
 Last year was named *KringleCon 2: Turtle Doves*, this time it's *KringleCon 3: French Hens*.
 The titles appear to be taken from the [Twelve Days of Christmas](https://www.metrolyrics.com/twelve-days-of-christmas-lyrics-christmas-carols.html) carol.
-Anyone see a pattern? :smile:

 !!! abstract "The Twelve Days Of Christmas"
     ...<br/>